synchronizing/AutoProxy/README.md

 ![Example](https://i.imgur.com/DcbcfM4.png)

-Gathering and filtering 799 proxies in less than 5 seconds.
+Gathering and filtering 799 proxies in less than 5 seconds, with a timeout of 4 seconds; 131 proxies that work on Twitter with less than 4 second timeout.
 Code for above:

 ```Python
 from autoproxy import Proxy, Config